capital-G/supercollider-wiki/Continuous-Integration---Travis-&-Appveyor.md

 Appveyor has a very strange policy where artefacts are always uploaded to their cloud and retained for 6 months, no exceptions or configurability.
 So sometimes we hit an arbitrary storage limit imposed by them.

-**NOTE**: Unfortunately right now we are waiting for this limit to be raised, so **temporarily we are not creating "artifacts", just pushing to S3 manually the same artifact we would normally deploy via configuration**.
+**NOTE**: Unfortunately right now (as of April 10, 2020) we are waiting for this limit to be raised, so **temporarily we are not creating "artifacts", just pushing to S3 manually the same artifact we would normally deploy via configuration**.
 This is also important because **no artifact will be deployed to github currently**.
 That needs to be reversed before SC is released because for Windows SC builds we need to deploy an installer and not the ZIP that is pushed to S3.

 ## Build steps